akveo/nebular/docs/articles/theme-change.md

 # Change Current Theme

-Nebular Theme System provides 3 color schemes out of the box - `default`, `corporate` and `cosmic`.
+Nebular Theme System provides 4 color schemes out of the box - `default`, `dark`, `corporate` and `cosmic`.
 It is both possible to change the theme statically and dynamically during the runtime.

 ## Switch from Cosmic to Default